Read the webinar transcript here for the webinar on Customer-Centric DataOps at Bremer Bank:

 Arena is a place where people and ideas come together in one centralized location and then magic happens like the sporting event or a concert.
 So that is the Genesis behind the name here.
 Leilani and I might slip every once in a while and call it the Zaloni platform but the new name for our product platform, it’s the same great comprehensive platform that you’ve known for a couple of years now, but we renamed it to Arena.

 So exciting things going on.
 So Zaloni is all about helping large Enterprises, on-prem in the cloud, across multiple clouds that solve this very vexing challenge of data sprawling throughout the enterprise.
-We want to do that in a secure governed controlled fashion and give you transparency and visibility into the entire lifecycle of your data from beginning to end, soup to nuts.
+We want to do that in a secure governed controlled fashion and give you transparency and visibility into the entire lifecycle of your customer-centric data from beginning to end, soup to nuts.
 When we talk about that beginning to end the end is not just where the IT responsibility ends or the data officers responsibility and we want to give you that transparency visibility and control all the way to when an end-user consumes that data or just something with it.

 So we’re having some really great success with partnered with AWS and Azure.
 We’re in both their marketplaces now and hopefully by the end of the year will also be with Google Cloud.
 We’re getting recognized by some great organizations; the CIO 100, Data Solution of the Year for finance.
 Just recently Dresner Advisory recognized us the number two data pipeline solution for analytic so you can see on the slide some of our recent Awards and in terms of customers, Bremer Bank who you’re going to be hearing from today.
 I know a lot of people on this call are from the financial services industry.
 So TIAA Nuveen, RGA Insurance, PWC, Toronto Stock Exchange, Bank Of England, Bank of America, a number of different types of customers.